Podcasts and Radio

 Thinking Allowed: Moral Relativism

-Laurie Taylor is joined by Professor Steven Lukes, author of a book on moral relativism, Henrietta Moore, Professor of Social Anthropology at the University of Cambridge and Professor Conor Gearty, Professor of Human Rights Law at the London School of Economics, to discuss relationship of culture and morality in the debate on a universal notion of human rights.
+Laurie Taylor is joined by Prof. Steven Lukes, author of a book on moral relativism, Henrietta Moore, Prof. of Social Anthropology at the Uni. of Cambridge and Prof. Conor Gearty, Prof. of Human Rights Law at the London School of Economics, to discuss relationship of culture and morality in the debate on a universal notion of human rights.

 Jan 2019